JamesSkemp/words/content/post/waking-life-script-still-the-most-popular-content.md

 +++
-title = "Waking Life script - still the most popular content" summary = "Did you know that the most popular content on this site is the revised Waking Life movie transcript that I host on this very site?
+title = "Waking Life script - still the most popular content" description = "Did you know that the most popular content on this site is the revised Waking Life movie transcript that I host on this very site?
 It's true, it's the most visited content on this site." draft = false comments = true date = "2006-06-12T19:58:00-05:00"